-Table 5:Key recommendations on strategic issues
+Table 5: Key recommendations on strategic issues

-Strategic Issue Recommendation Research Appropriate crop varieties under sustainable management production practices, specific production models, awareness raising among farmers and extension officers, adopting quality technologies, machinery is very rudimentary, therefore need in innovation for use in production, chemicals used in agribusiness have serious impact, weed management techniques like promoting crop cover, simple and cheap technologies, on-farm value addition.
-There is a need for specific sustainable farming models for each agro-ecological region since they are heterogenous and CSOs must build agroecology literacy programs targeting women.
-Promote gender-responsive climate-smart technologies that reduce labour for women and create more productive time and good health especially in tobacco farming.
-Capacity Building on Advocacy Promote and domesticate global recommendations by the government on key NDCs and COP negotiations promoting agroecology and other sustainable agriculture practices.
-2. Industrial agriculture threat of climate change is a global phenomenon and hence locating the Zimbabwean context within the global threat is critical and needs agency and solidarity.
-On the receiving end of injustices of inequality, inequity and hopelessness by communities are the women who dominate the agribusiness value chain.
-The limited climate justice literacy and how it links with agribusiness must be the key knowledge that this campaign is supposed to target as it amplifies the voice of the most vulnerable and marginalized communities and the mercy of big corporates threatening both their food security and food systems.
+Strategic Issue Recommendation Research Appropriate crop varieties under sustainable management production practices, specific production models, awareness raising among farmers and extension office adopting quality technologies, machinery is very rudimental therefore need in innovation for use in production, chemic used in agribusiness have serious impact, weed management technologies, on-farm value addition.
+There is a need for specific sustainable farming mode for each agro-ecological region since they are heterogeno and CSOs must build agroecology literacy programs targeting women.
+Promote gender-responsive climate-smart technological that reduce labour for women and create more production and good health especially in tobacco farming.
+Capacity Building on Advocacy Promote and domesticate global recommendations the government on key NDCs and COP negotiations promoting agroecology and other sustainable agriculture practices.
+Industrial agriculture threat of climate change is a global phenomenon and hence locating the Zimbabwe context within the global threat is critical and needs agency and solidarity.
+On the receiving end of injustice of inequality, inequity and hopelessness by communitie are the women who dominate the agribusiness value chain.
+The limited climate justice literacy and how it links with agribusiness must be the key knowledge the this campaign is supposed to target as it amplifies the voice of the most vulnerable and marginalized communities and the mercy of big corporates threatening both the food security and food systems.
 A people's campaign connecting with the global campaign and influencing spaces such as COPs will be a major step toward climate justice.
+Amplify the voices of women, girls, and disabled personamong other vulnerable groups through greater acknowledgement and valuing of and investment in them as competent entrepreneurs and change agent.
+There is need to give women back their voices, train them and give them exposure, create platforms and policies that force the country to think about them, engage them and support them.